-Financings-In February 2014 the Company entered in an arrangement with Aston, an affiliate of our Chairman and Chief Executive Officer, pursuant to which the company borrowed \$3.5 million for general corporate purposes.
-The borrowing bears interest at 9% annually and matures on April 1, 2015.
-The Company has the option to prepay the note at any time without penalty.
-In April 2014 the Company borrowed an aggregate of \$11.8 million from affiliates of its controlling stockholder pursuant to two separate notes that bear interest at 9% annually.
-One note for \$1.0 million matures on April 1, 2015.
-The second note for approximately \$10.8 million matures on the earliest of April 1, 2015 or the date on which the Company receives proceeds from any debt, factoring or other similar facility or equity securities in the commercial banking, private placement or public markets.
-The Company has accrued interest of \$30,000 at March 31, 2014 on debt outstanding at such date.
+Financings-In February 2014 the Company entered in an arrangement with Aston, an affiliate of our Chairman and Chief Executive Officer, pursuant to which the company borrowed \$3.5 million for general corporate purposes (the "February Note").
+The borrowing bore interest at 9% annually and originally matured on April 1, 2015.
+The Company had the option to prepay the note at any time without penalty.
+In April 2014, the Company borrowed an additional \$1 million from Aston for general corporate purposes on the same terms and conditions as the February Note (the "April Note").
+Also in April 2014 the company borrowed \$10.8 million from RVL to fund the acquisition of Value Lighting (the "RVL Note") which bears interest at 9% annually and originally matured on the earliest of April 1, 2015 or the date on which the Company received proceeds from any debt, factoring or other similar facility or equity securities in the commercial banking, private placement or public markets.